lcbordelon/3308_Project_Group01/WEEKLY_STATUS.md

 HTML pages (welcome, how to play, gameboard, scoreboard) - Zach Login Page (front & backend) - Lindsay

-One these items are completed, will move on to:
+One these items are completed, will move on to:l

 Storing player's score and displaying on scoreboard
 ![WeeklyStatusNov17](Img/WeeklyUpdate_11172022.png?raw=true "Title")